-My intention with this portal is to explore these relationships between the wild and the domesticated through the graphic lens of my illustration practice.
+My intention with this portal is to share my relationship between the wild and the domesticated through the graphic lens of my illustration practice.
 Some stories may be accurately described to portrait waken reality, while others may be purely created through the imagination of dreamland reality.
 In any case, I hope that the stories in this portal will inspire you to investigate the nature of the relationships between you, beautiful human, and the world around you with awe and wonder.

 Join me in this journey.